Plus 3 of our fave PJ sets

 With statistics showing that 20 percent of students pull an all-nighter at least once a month and 35 percent stay up past 3AM at least once a week, it’s quite clear that us younger generations are losing out on our sleep.

-Whether we’re up all night trying to meet deadlines, overthinking the day or just scrolling Instagram (or TikTok!) in bed, there always seems to be a reason to be up so late (or early even?).
+Whether we’re up all night trying to meet deadlines, overthinking the day, or just scrolling Instagram in bed, there always seems to be a reason to be up so late (or should we say early?).

-With that said, we’ve researched and found some tips on how to get better sleep, because with our busy lifestyles and bright futures, we’re going to need it.
+Don’t worry though!
+We’ve done our research and found some tips on how to get better sleep-with all our busy lifestyles and bright futures, we’re going to need it.

 If you’re struggling with inconsistent sleep patterns: try to make a sleep schedule and stick to it

 Finding a time to consistently go to sleep every night will help to regulate your body clock which will help with both falling asleep and staying asleep!
 If this sounds virtually impossible to you, try creating a 2 hour sleep slot (like between 11pm and 1am) to aim for every night for a week and then make the slot smaller (like 11pm and 12am), until eventually you’re able to go to bed at a similar time every night.